Team1559/DevilScout/README.md

 # DevilScout

-A mobile app for collecting scouting data at FRC competitions, built by Team 1559.
-Using the Flutter framework, it runs on both iOS and Android devices, and is designed with future expansion in mind.
-Features include:
+Devil Scout is a unified scouting solution for FIRST Robotics Competition events, designed for teams who lack the resources to effectively collect and analyze data on their own.
+Rather than isolating each team's data, we pool everything from each event in order to produce more accurate analysis.

+## Features

-- Live data collection from matches and pits
+- Collect data from matches and pits
-- Additional data powered by [The Blue Alliance](https://thebluealliance.com)
+- Additional metadata powered by The Blue Alliance
 - Team analysis summaries
 - Management by team admins
-- Secure authentication
-- Custom centralized database servers
+- Synchronized across all devices
 - And more to come in the future!

-## Building

-Requires Flutter SDK v3.1.5 or higher.
-Dart packages will be downloaded automatically.
-Use the `flutter build` commands to create a package for deployment.
-See [Flutter's documentation](https://docs.flutter.dev/testing/build-modes) for more details.

 ## Usage